hammer-space/sghs/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once the plugin has been added to a ShotgunEvents server, it will recognize Tag Change events on Shots and act accordingly.
+Once the plugin has been added to a ShotgunEvents server, it will recognize Tag Change events on Shots, Sequences, or Tasks and act accordingly.
 Before anything can happen, you need to perform a little more configuration of Shotgrid and Hammerspace.

 Add SGHS-specific tags to your Shotgrid Tags via the admin menu.
 Click on your user portrait in the upper right and scroll down a bit):

 ![image info](./images/add_tags_01.jpg)

 Click the Add Tag button in the upper left and add a tag in the text field of the dialog box that pops up.
 By default, we want to use tags in the SGHS_ namespace, but this can be modified in the plugin config.

 ![image info](./images/add_tags_02.jpg)

 On your Hammerspace clusters, create Hammerspace Objectives on all sites that look for Keywords (a flavor of Hammerspace metadata) that match the Tags you added to Shotgrid.
-For example, on a Site called AZ you could make an Objective called `local-if-keyword-az`:
+For example, on a Site called AZ you could make an Objective called `local-if-keyword-az`, expressing "If a file is in the live tree (i.e. not in a snapshot) and either it or a parent has the Hammerspace Keyword "SGHS_AZ" then instantiate this file on a volume in the Hammerspace Volume Group called `local-volumes`":

     IF (IS_LIVE && HAS_KEYWORD("SGHS_AZ"))
     THEN {SLO('place-on-local-volumes')}